 Eco Families will be singing Christmas Carols in el Retiro on 17th of December at 12-13h.
 All money raised will go to non-profit group Madrid for Refugees and Reforestation.
 Come and join them!
 It’s a good way of giving back.

 For the ice skating enthusiasts, el ayuntamiento de Madrid have opened eight ice skating rinks.

 The botanical gardens are beautiful at any time of year but Christmas is especially nice when it is transformed into “Naturaleza Encendida“, a luminous fairytale landscape with Christmas light shows, impressively staged flora and imaginative illuminated figures.

 If you are lucky enough to be in Madrid on the 5th of January, you will have the opportunity to experience one of the most loved Christmas traditions by Spanish people, la cabalgata.
 The arrival of the Three Kings (Spanish equivalent to Santa Claus) is for many Spanish families the most important Christmas celebration.
 Spanish children wait anxiously for the Kings to arrive so that they can open their presents.

-In Madrid, the evening include very special celebrations, with a famous parade that allows the excited children lined the streets of Madrid to watch Melchior, Gaspar and Balthazar arrival from the East.
+In Madrid, the evening includes very special celebrations, with a famous parade that allows the excited children line the streets of Madrid to watch Melchior, Gaspar and Balthazar arrival from the East.